Flotsam and Jetsam (band): 2014–2021: Flotsam and Jetsam, The End of Chaos and Blood in the Water

-2021–present: Upcoming fifteenth studio album
+2021–present: I Am the Weapon and upcoming sixteenth studio album

 In an interview with AZ Central on June 5, 2021, the day after the release of Blood in the Water, frontman Eric "A.K."
-Knutson mentioned a follow-up album, revealing that he "probably [has] enough songs that didn't make it on the last two records to do two more records."
+Knutson mentioned a follow-up album, revealing that he "probably [has] enough songs that didn't make it on the last two records to do two more records".